Hearts in Atlantis (film)

 Hearts in Atlantis is a 2001 American mystery drama film directed by Scott Hicks and starring Anthony Hopkins and Anton Yelchin.
-It is loosely adapted from Stephen King's Dark Tower tie-in Low Men in Yellow Coats, a novella in the 1999 collection Hearts in Atlantis after which the film was named.
+It is loosely adapted from Stephen King's Dark Tower tie-in "Low Men in Yellow Coats," a novella in the 1999 collection Hearts in Atlantis after which the film was named.

-The film is dedicated to cinematographer Piotr Sobociński, who died of a heart attack a few months before the release.
+The film is dedicated to the memory of its cinematographer, Piotr Sobociński, who died of a heart attack a few months before its release.

 Plot

-Middle-aged photographer and businessman Robert "Bobby" Garfield returns to his old hometown upon learning that his best friend, decorated soldier John "Sully" Sullivan, has died in a traffic accident and begins recollecting his past when he visits an abandoned house where he used to live.
+Middle-aged photographer and businessman Bobby Garfield returns to his old hometown upon learning that his childhood best friend, decorated soldier John "Sully" Sullivan, has died in a traffic accident.
+There, he begins recollecting his past when he visits his childhood home, which has long since been abandoned.

 During a summer in the 1960s, an eleven-year-old Bobby lives with his widowed mother, self-centered Liz Garfield, and has two friends, Carol Gerber and Sully.
-They experienced many things together, the most mysterious of which was meeting an older gentleman named Ted Brautigan, whom Liz takes in as a boarder.
+They experienced many things together, the most mysterious of which was meeting the older gentleman Ted Brautigan, whom Liz takes in as a boarder.

 Ted takes the lonely Bobby under his wing, while his mother is busy with her job.
-The two form a father-son bond, and it slowly becomes evident that Ted has some psychic and telekinetic powers, which are the reason he has come to this sleepy town.
-In due course Ted explains that he has escaped the grasp of the "Low Men", strange people who would stop at nothing to get him back in their control.
+They form a father-son bond, and it slowly becomes evident that Ted has some psychic and telekinetic powers, which are why he has come to this sleepy town.
+In due course Ted explains that he has escaped the grasp of the "Low Men", strange people who would stop at nothing to get him back under their control.

-After reading Bobby's mind and realizing that the boy dreams of owning a bicycle, Ted kindly offers Bobby $1 a week in exchange for his reading a newspaper out loud.
+After reading Bobby's mind and realizing that the boy dreams of owning a bicycle, Ted kindly offers Bobby $1 a week in exchange for his reading the newspaper to him out loud.
 Bobby quickly figures out that Ted has some other purpose in mind.
 Mysteriously, Ted asks Bobby to keep an eye on the neighborhood looking for any signs of the "low men", like announcements about missing pets.
 Bobby sees one, but does not tell Ted, afraid to lose his new friend.